notmyvegetable/the-game-2018/README.md

 ![invalid](https://raw.githubusercontent.com/notmyvegetable/the-game-2018/master/images/chrome_2018-10-24_09-42-19.png)

 So we try until we find out one that works.
-Which "admin" is since we get this instead:
+Which "admin" is, since we get this instead:

 ![invalidp](https://raw.githubusercontent.com/notmyvegetable/the-game-2018/master/images/chrome_2018-10-24_09-43-56.png)